 Clawback Policy.
 UTC currently has a comprehensive policy on recoupment ("clawback") of executive compensation.
 This policy applies to both our annual and long-term compensation programs.
 Clawbacks can result in significant financial penalties and award forfeitures.
 In the event of a financial restatement or recalculation of a financial metric applicable to an award, annual bonus payments and gains realized from vested long-term incentive awards can be recouped from any executive (including all NEOs) involved in an action found to have caused the restatement or recalculation.
 The amount subject to recoupment will, at a minimum, equal the difference between what the executive received and what he or she would have received under the corrected financial metrics over at least the three-year period before the restatement.
 Clawbacks of bonuses, long-term incentive awards and compensation realized from prior awards also may result from violations of our Code of Ethics, failure to meet employee health and safety standards or exposing the Company to excessive risk, as determined under the ERM program.
 In Proposal 3 of this Proxy Statement, we are asking shareowners to approve amended language to clarify and further strengthen our clawback policy.
-This language clarifies the Company's right to clawback compensation to be company's interests.
-The policy also permits public disclosure of the circumstances surrounding the Committee's decision to seek recoupent where the Committee determines such disclosure is appropriate and would not expose the Company to legal risk.
+This language clarifies the Company's right to clawback compensation when an executive's negligence (including the negligent supervision of a subordinate) causes significant harm to the Company's interests.
+The policy also permits public disclosure of the circumstances surrounding the Committee's decision to seek recoupment where the Committee determines such disclosure is appropriate and would not expose the Company to legal risk.